-To verify the proposed method ability which extract features, versatility, and generalization from source images, we conducted fusion experiments based on the near-focused and far-focused image datasets.
-At the same time, our proposed method was compared with other methods, which specialized focused on the far and near focused images fusion task.
-We employ five existing methods to compare with our method: VSMWLS\citep{ma2017infrared}, CBF\citep{kumar2015image}, Structure Aware\citep{li2018structure}, ConvSR\citep{liu2016image} and MFF\citep{zhang2021mff}, respectively. \\ For quantitative analysis, we adopt five related indicators to compare the existing methods, namely entropy (EN), feature mutual information (FMI), standard deviation (SD), mutual information (MI), and correlation coefficient (CC).
-As shown in Table~\ref{table4}, we can infer that the proposed fusion method outperform in SD metric, outperform in EN, MI, and CC metrics but MFF and VSMWLS method.
-More intuitively for qualitative analysis, from Figure~\ref{fig8}, it demonstrates that our proposed method has a good feature extraction capability of illumination information and spatial details information for multi-focus images compared with the specialized methods.
+To verify the proposed method's ability which extracts features, versatility, and generalization from source images, we conducted fusion experiments based on the near-focused and far-focused image datasets.
+At the same time, our proposed method was compared with other methods, which specialized focused on the far and near-focused images fusion task.
+We employ five existing methods to compare with our method: VSMWLS\cite{ma2017infrared}, CBF\cite{shreyamsha2015image}, Structure Aware\cite{li2018structure}, ConvSR\cite{liu2016image} and MFF\cite{zhang2021mff}, respectively. \\ For quantitative analysis, we adopt five related indicators to compare the existing methods, namely entropy (EN), feature mutual information (FMI), standard deviation (SD), mutual information (MI), and correlation coefficient (CC).
+As shown in Table~\ref{table4}, we can infer that the proposed fusion method outperforms in SD, EN, MI, and CC metric.
+More intuitively for qualitative analysis, Figure~\ref{fig8}, it demonstrates that our proposed method has a good feature extraction capability of illumination information and spatial details information for multi-focus images compared with the specialized methods.